frequently asked questions

 - High initial expense and high site skill required for installation.

-- Difficult to insect screen beyond 4 metres
+- Difficult to insect screen beyond 4500mm with a single screen (9000mm for double screen).

 - Can be a chore to open & close due to the number of drop bolts used to secure the string of doors.